CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/add-application.md

 To deploy via FTP, you need an FTP software installed on your machine.
 Filezilla is one of them.

-When you have chosen to deploy your application via FTP, you have received associated FTP credentials by email.
-Enter the host, username and password in your FTP software and deploy the files.
+When you have chosen to deploy your application via FTP, a <a href="/addons/clever-cloud-addons/#fs-buckets-file-system-with-persistence">FS Bucket</a> has been created with an ID matching your application's ID.
+You will find the FTP credentials in the configuration tab of this particular FS Bucket.

 More documentation about Filezilla: <a href="https://wiki.filezilla-project.org/FileZilla_Client_Tutorial_(en)" target="_blank">https://wiki.filezilla-project.org/FileZilla_Client_Tutorial_(en)</a>